Wait Times: How Long Until Your Med Begins Working

 Alpha Glucosidase Inhibitors

 These short-acting oral medications, taken with meals, block the breakdown of complex sugars into simple sugars in the gastrointestinal (GI) tract.
-“Simple sugars are more easily absorbed and cause the blood sugar to ultimately go up,” Ellis says.
+“Simple sugars are more easily absorbed and cause the blood sugar to ultimately go up,” Sam Ellis, PharmD, BCPS, CDE, associate professor in the Department of Clinical Pharmacy at the University of Colorado says.
 These drugs are minimally absorbed into the blood, so a certain blood level concentration is not necessary for them to work.
 You will see the effect immediately with the first dose.
-“You take it before a meal, and with that meal you see the effect,” says Grunberger.
+“You take it before a meal, and with that meal you see the effect,” says George Grunberger, MD, FACP, FACE, President of the American Association of Clinical Endocrinologists.

 Bile Acid Sequestrants